gwt-plugins/gwt-eclipse-plugin/README.md

 Checkstyle is used to enforce good programming style.
 Currently Checkstyle configuring is being revisted and the new policies are TBA.
 The GWT team upgraded to Checkstyle 5.7 and modified their policies recently.
-Do not try to enable the Checkstyle plugin at this time as the code base will fail about 700+ checks.
+Do not try to enable the Checkstyle plug-in at this time as the code base will fail about 700+ checks.

-##Dependent Projects
-The Google Plugin for Eclipse depends on the gwt-dev and gwt-user projects which must imported into your workspace and successfully building.

-See the GWT [README.txt](https://gwt.googlesource.com/gwt/+/master/eclipse/README.txt) page for more details.

-##Importing the Google Plugin projects
+##Importing the Google Plug-in projects

 Having set up your workspace appropriately, you can now import the appropriate projects.